1989ONCE/OOP-project/README.md

 # App Installer:
 Users can download my Java App with these installer, and run it on your own computer!

-(Because I didn't use an developer ID, so if your OS said “This file cannot be opened because it is from an unidentified developer.", don't forget to approve it manually in your PC's Settings, by any chance)
+(Because I didn't use an developer ID, so if your OS said “This file cannot be opened because it is from an unidentified developer.", maybe you can approve it manually in your PC's Settings, by any chance)

 MacOS: [UMLeditor-1.0.pkg.zip](https://drive.google.com/uc?export=download&id=1AZZnhmmU1qI3YFeHj3xBx7E31b292cIH)